 Letters themselves should be one side of a plain sheet of paper and typed.
-If absolutely necessary, letters may also be printed neatly in ink.
 These letters should not be placed in sealed envelopes.
-It is expected that the Director of Religious Education or another
+It is expected that the Director of Religious Education or another delegate of the pastor has taken proper care that these letters are written well and reflect the sincerity of the candidate for Confirmation.

-These are the questions Bishop Estévez desires the youth should to reflect upon in their letters:
+These are the questions Bishop Pohlmeier desires the youth to reflect upon in their letters:

 - 1. In what ways has the preparation for the Sacrament helped you? - 2.
 How does the Church understand the Eucharist?
 What does the Eucharist mean to you personally? - 3.
-What will you do for the Church---for society as a confirmed Catholic? - 4.
-What is your basic prayer life...both as an individual and as part of a family? - 5.
-Someone has said Confirmation has good effects in stewardship.
-Explain what this might mean.
+What are the challenges young people today are facing?
+How will Confirmation help you with these challenges? - 4.
+What is your basic prayer life?
+Both as an individual and as part of a family? - 5.
+Describe briefly the life of your Confirmation Saint and why you chose them.

 Other Clergy.
 Concelebration is encouraged on the part of the parish priest(s).
 Deacons, as well, should serve at the altar.
-Duplication of roles, however, should be avoided; a priest should not concelebrate or a deacon should not serve at the altar if they are the Master of Ceremonies, leader of song or general overseer of the celebration.